CodePaula/list-of-books_for_enumerate/README.md

-# list-of-books_for_enumerate-
+Este projeto explora o conceito de lista em Python, utilizando a estrutura "for", a função enumerate() e o método format().
+Foi desenvolvido no Jupyter Notebook.

-Projeto que utiliza o conceito de lista em Python, com "for" e enumerate().
-(Project that uses the concept of list in Python, with "for" and enumerate().)
+This project explores the concept of list in Python, using the "for" structure, the enumerate() function and the format() method.
+It was developed in Jupyter Notebook.